Snacking on nuts by the park highlighted my desire to try making Baklava my way.

 3. Take the 9x12 inch (23x30 cm) rectangle baking pan and very generously brush the melted butter all over the pan.

 6. Meanwhile...make the syrup: In a small saucepan, bring both the water and sugar to a boil without stirring it.
-Once the boiling point is reached, turn down the heat to MEDIUM.
-Simmer briskly for 10 minutes until syrupy.
+Once the boiling point is reached, turn down the heat to MEDIUM for 10 minutes.
 Remove from the heat.
 Add the orange blossom water.
 Set aside.

-7. Second BAKE time: raise the heat to 400F/200C/Gas6.
-Take the pan out and carefully pour the sugar syrup between the cuts and around the edges.
-BAKE for another 15 min.
+7. Afterwards, right before removing the pan from the oven, RAISE the heat to 400F/200C/Gas6.
+Take the pan out and evenly pour the syrup throughout the pastry.
+BAKE for another 15 minutes.

-8. In a small measuring cup, mix the honey and lemon.
-Then, once out of the oven, immediately pour the honey-lemon mix all over the Baklava.
+.
+Mix the honey and lemon.
+Then, once out of the oven, immediately pour it all over the Baklava.

-8. In a small measuring cup, mix the honey and lemon.
-Then, once out of the oven, immediately pour the honey-lemon mix all over the Baklava.
+.
+Mix the honey and lemon.
+Then, once out of the oven, immediately pour it all over the Baklava.

 This exquisite middle Eastern pastry is absolutely delectable.